 Journey time to Bardia is about 13 hours in both cases.

 Both buses stop during the night for food and toilet breaks.
-They usually arrive between 4am-5am.
+They usually arrive between 4am-5am (so it helps to have someone waiting for you).
 Please see below important details about arriving in Ambassa.

-Currently there are no direct flights from Pokhara to Nepalganj.
-You would have to fly Pokhara - Kathmandu - Nepalganj.
+Currently there are no direct flights from Pokhara to Nepalgunj You would have to fly Pokhara - Kathmandu - Nepalgunj

 Daily buses from Pokhara to Mahendranagar (Near Ambassa) leave from Pokhara's old bus park at 3pm.
 The journey time is 12-14 hours.
 Tickets are best bought in person the day before.
 They cost about 1,400 rupees.